NARESH-VNK/youtubescrappingproject/README.md

 ## CONNECTIONS

-For this project wee need to connect different Databases and packages through python.
+For this project we need to connect different Databases and packages through python.

-* Use pakages Psycopg2 - Python to SQL connection
+* Use packages Psycopg2 - Python to SQL connection

 - Use Package Pymongo - Python to MongoDB connection